 Jennifer and Eric Spiegel Book Award Winners

 The Department of Communication is proud to host the annual competition for the Jennifer and Eric Spiegel Book Award.
 The purpose of the award is to encourage and foster scholarship in the department.
-In addition to the prestige that comes with the award, the winner will also receive a stipend in the amount of $350.00 to be used for purchasing books.
+In addition to the prestige that comes with the award, the winner will also receive a stipend, processed through Student Accounts.
 Featured here are some of the most recent winners.

 2016-2017 Alexandra Misitano

 "An Analysis of the Visual Rhetoric Exemplified in the Image “Raising the Flag at Ground Zero”"